gudipudianeesha95-commits/2601050096_MTech_ImageProcessing/Image Processing/README.md

 **4. Algorithm**

-Start.
+1. Start.

-Create a 4 × 4 image containing pixel values from 1 to 16.
+2. Create a 4 × 4 image containing pixel values from 1 to 16.

-Define a function process(image, start, end).
+3. Define a function process(image, start, end).

-Check the base case:
+4. Check the base case:

-If end - start <= 2, the region is small enough to process directly.
+5. If end - start <= 2, the region is small enough to process directly.

-Use range(start, end) to select the rows of the current region.
+6. Use range(start, end) to select the rows of the current region.

-For every selected row, use range(len(image[0])) to visit every pixel.
+7. For every selected row, use range(len(image[0])) to visit every pixel.

-Increase each pixel value by 1.
+8. Increase each pixel value by 1.

-If the region is larger than 2 rows, find the middle using:
+9. If the region is larger than 2 rows, find the middle using:

-mid = (start + end) // 2
+10. mid = (start + end) // 2

-Divide the image into two smaller regions:
+11. Divide the image into two smaller regions:

-First region: start to mid
+12. First region: start to mid

-Second region: mid to end
+13. Second region: mid to end

-Conquer by recursively processing the first region.
+14. Conquer by recursively processing the first region.

-Recursively process the second region.
+15. Recursively process the second region.

-The processed regions remain in the original image, so no separate combine operation is required.
+16. The processed regions remain in the original image, so no separate combine operation is required.

-Display the final image row by row.
+17. Display the final image row by row.

-Stop.
+18. Stop.

-**5. Code**
+**5. Python Implementation**

 def process(image, start, end):